abhinav70113/SLURPP/README.md

 4. Verbosity level cant be given explicitly from the lauch script
 5. There is no functionality to see the progress bar of how many accel search files have been completed
 6. CandyJar bug: pics_meerkat_l_sband_combined_best_recall,pics_palfa_meerkat_l_sband_best_fscore
+7. CandyJar bug: Every time, "get" is clicked, the csv is not refreshed but added to the previously loaded csv.

 ## Additional Resources